ataylor89/Math2025/xor/README.md

 I had a lot of fun writing this repository.
 The repository demonstrates a secure encryption algorithm, and how it can be used to send secure communications.

-I might add to these readmes over time, but that's all for now.
+I might add to this readme over time, but that's all for now.

 The day is Saturday, June 28, 2025, and I'm already thinking about what I will eat for dinner and what TV shows I am going to watch.
 Perhaps I'll watch The Legend of Korra.
 I'm not sure what I will have for dinner.